ably-labs/collaborative-pixel-drawing/README.md

 ## Description

 This repository contains an example how to synchronize state between many client devices using serverless websockets (Ably or Azure Web PubSub).
-The context of the example is a collaborative pixelart drawing canvas.
+The context of the example is a collaborative drawing canvas that multiple people can use to draw pixelart.

 ## Tech stack